 5.2.1.
-All rounds of the Championships must take place in venues that meeting the following criteria;
+All rounds of the Championships must take place in venues that meet the following criteria (please also see the Permit regulations for further details, which can be found here)

 - a.
 Licensed for boxing. - b.
 Appropriate in size and facilities to host a boxing event. - i.
 Suitable toilets provision for competitors and spectators - ii.
 Enclosed weigh in facilities for Males and Females - iii.
 Separate changing for Males and Females and Red and Blue - iv.
 Separate rest area/refreshments area for officials - c.
-Have appropriate security provisions in place to deal with any issues as they may arise - d.
+Have appropriate security provisions in place to deal with any issues as they may arise. - d.
 Catering